 While measuring idle time is a good idea, we need to adjust it a bit for it to be more meaningful.
-If we change the indicator slightly to show “% of work time spent idling”, we have a much better option for a KPI.
-It tells us whether or not the the dump trucks are spending a large proportion of their time wasting gas idling while they wait to load, unload, or for instructions to their next job.
+If we change the indicator slightly to show “% of work time spent idling,” we have a much better option for a KPI.
+It tells us whether or not the dump trucks are spending a large proportion of their time-wasting gas idling while they wait to load, unload, or for instructions to their next job.

 Measured regularly and early

-A good key performance indicator is measured early in the process where you have the ability to quickly act on it and improve your business results.
-In the opening example the owner of the small fleet looks at his bank balance to know if it was a good month.
+An excellent key performance indicator is measured early in the process, where you can quickly act on it and improve your business results.
+In the opening example, the owner of the small fleet looks at his bank balance to know if it was a good month.
 By the time he sees the results, it is too late to do anything to impact the outcome.
 Without too much difficulty, he could start tracking his revenue on a daily or weekly basis.
 By taking a measurement earlier in the period, he could understand whether he is on track for a good month or a bad month before he looks at his balance at the end of the month.

 Is daily revenue a good KPI?
 It correlates well with monthly revenue, which in turn gives a good indication of his monthly statement balance.
 It is an improvement, but it has a weakness.
 That weakness is that it is hard to understand how to impact the results.
-There are many factors which could raise his revenue.
+Many factors could raise his revenue.

 - Increase prices – assuming that the volume does not decrease